Rkanraeden/commerce_v1/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is a prototype for e-commerce.

+Technical specifications

-* Ruby version
+* Ruby version: 3.1.2

-* System dependencies
+* Rails version: 7.0.4

-* Configuration
+* Database: postresql 14

-* Database creation

-* Database initialization
+* Database

 * How to run the test suite